MIPS 2020—Improvement Activities: Decide How You Will Report

 Decide how you will attest.
-You can attest to your improvement activities performance via the IRIS Registry, the CMS QPP portal, or possibly your EHR vendor (ask your vendor whether it offers this option).
+You can attest to your improvement activities performance via the IRIS Registry, the CMS QPP portal, or possibly your EHR vendor (ask your vendor whether it offers this option and what fees are involved).

 Next: Improvement Activities: Select, Perform, and Document Your Activities